mjstahl/elementree/README.md

-  attach,       // mount a view and app state to a selector html,         // don't escape HTML prepare,      // setup the rendering of a template with its state ready,        // DOM is setup and ready to render on render,       // render JS template strings as HTML route,        // change the route
-} from 'elementree'
+  attach,       // mount a view and app state to a selector html,         // don't escape HTML prepare,      // setup the rendering of a template with its state render,       // render JS template strings as HTML } from 'elementree'
 ```